gippy/kickstarter-location-to-id/README.md

 To query kickstarter by location you need to know the ID of the location, this Actor takes as an input a name of a location (eq.
-"Prague"), queries Kickstarter's places json endpoint and output's a list of upto 10 found location with their ID's.
-It also stores additional details in json file called OUTPUT in Key Value store.
+"Prague"), queries Kickstarter's places json endpoint and output's a list of up to 10 found locations with their ID's.
+It also stores additional details about found locations in a json file called OUTPUT in Key Value store.

 ## INPUT